This page contains information on survey administration. To get started, we recommend that District Coordinators:

 - Administer the surveys using the system operated by WestEd so that the data are maintained in a common system.

-- Sign a Memorandum of Understanding that specifies the responsibilities of the district and that of the CalSCHLS Regional Centers and complete the registration portal.
+- Sign a Memorandum of Understanding that specifies the responsibilities of the district and that of the CalSCHLS Regional Centers and complete the coordinator portal.

 - Obtain parental consent for student survey participation, meet specified human subject protections, and keep the data confidential.
 Active Consent must be used for all administrations of the CHKS in grades 3–6 and Passive Consent must be used for all grades 7–12.